Emmanuelle Béart

-Emmanuelle Béart (born 14 August 1963) is a French actress who has appeared in over 60 film and television productions since 1972.
+Emmanuelle Béart (/fr/; born 14 August 1963) is a French actress who has appeared in over 60 film and television productions since 1972.
 An eight-time César Award nominee, she won the César Award for Best Supporting Actress for the 1986 film Manon des Sources.
-Her other film roles include La Belle Noiseuse (1991), A Heart in Winter (1992), Nelly and Mr. Arnaud (1995), Mission: Impossible (1996) and 8 Women (2002).
+Her other notable film roles include La Belle Noiseuse (1991), A Heart In Winter (1992), Hell (1994), Mission: Impossible (1996) and 8 Women (2002).

 Early life

 Emmanuelle Béart was born in Gassin, on the French Riviera, the daughter of Geneviève Galéa (pseudonym of Geneviève Guillery), a former model who is of Croatian, Greek and Maltese descent, and Guy Béart, a singer and poet.
 Her Egyptian-born father's family was of Sephardic Jewish descent, who sought refuge in Lebanon during his childhood.

 She has a half-sister, Ève (born 1959), on her father's side and six half-siblings on her mother's side; Ivan, Sarah and Mikis Cerieix from her mother's relationship with Jean-Yves Cerieix and Olivier Guespin, Lison and Charlotte from her mother's relationship with Jean-Jacques Guespin.

 In her late teens, she spent her summer vacation in Montreal with the English-speaking family of William Sofin, a close friend of her father.
 At the end of the summer, the family invited her to stay with them and complete her baccalauréat at Collège International Marie de France.
 They remained close friends.